 Arab Coalition intercepts Houthi ballistic missile fired towards Saudi Arabia’s Jazan

-The Arab Coalition intercepted and destroyed a ballistic missile and an explosive-laden drone launched by Yemen’s Houthis towards Saudi Arabia’s Jazan, Saudi's state-run al-Ekhbariya television said on Sunday.
+The Arab Coalition intercepted and destroyed a ballistic missile launched by Yemen’s Houthis towards Saudi Arabia’s Jazan, Saudi's state-run al-Ekhbariya television said on Friday.

 This was the latest in a series of escalated aerial attacks on the Kingdom by the Iran-backed Houthi militia in Yemen.